marcnaa/gemini-2-live-angular/README.md

 ## Overview
 This project showcases Gemini 2.0 real-time multimodal AI capabilities in a web application using Angular.

-This project demonstrates integration with Google's Gemini AI models through the `@google/genai` library.
+This project demonstrates integration with Google's Gemini AI models through the `@google/genai` library now in (Technical) [Preview](https://github.com/googleapis/js-genai/commit/da38b6df88705c8ff1ea9a2e1c5ffa596054b382).

 > This project started as a migration to Angular of the [Multimodal Live API - Web console](https://github.com/google-gemini/multimodal-live-api-web-console) as is only available in React at the moment.
-The Gemini Live API is subject to change as there is currently no official client or SDK available for JavaScript.

 ## Core Features
+- Official TypeScript SDK for Gemini 2.0 API
 - Real-time streaming voice from and to Gemini 2.0 API
 - Real-time streaming video from webcam or screen to Gemini 2.0 API
 - Natural language text generation